SpotlightKid/micropython-stm-lib/encoder/README.md

 Encoder Hookup
 --------------

-* Connect the middle pin of the encoder to ground.
+* Connect the GND pin of the encoder to ground.
-* Connect one of the outer pins of the encoder to PA0 on the STM32F4.
+* Connect the CLK pin of the encoder to a GPIO pin on the board (e.g. 'X11' on the pyboard).
-* Connect the other outer pin of the encoder to PA1 on the STM32F4.
+* Connect the DT pin of the encoder to another GPIO on the board (e.g. 'X12' on the pyboard).

 If you configure the input pins with the internal pull-up resistors turned on, you don't need to connect 5V from the board to anything, since the input pins